EdgarArguelles/rabbitmq_examples/README.md

 * rpc (http://www.rabbitmq.com/tutorials/tutorial-six-java.html):
       Run a function on a remote computer and wait for the result?
 Well, that's a different story.
 This pattern is commonly known as Remote Procedure Call or RPC.
-      (run an instance of each Receivers and then run Sender to send messages to server)
+      (run an instance of Server and then run one or more time an instance of Client to send request)

 ### run
 $ gradle run